scc-digitalhub/platformdocs/docs/data/dremio.rst

 The **multitenancy model** implemented in the fork is structured as follows:

-- admin privileges are not assignable, ADMIN role is reserved to ``dremio`` user, every other user is assigned USER role
+- admin privileges are not assignable, ADMIN (Dremio admin or system admin) role is reserved to ``dremio`` user, every other user is assigned either TENANT ADMIN role or USER role
 - each user is associated to a single tenant
 - the tenant is attached to the username with the syntax ``<username>@<tenant>``
-- all APIs accessible to regular users are protected so that non-admin users can only access resources within their own tenant
+- all APIs accessible to regular users are protected so that non-ADMIN users can only access resources within their own tenant
 - when a resource belongs to a tenant (i.e. is shared among all its users), such tenant is specified as a prefix in the resource path with the syntax ``<tenant>__<rootname>/path/to/resource``

 In Dremio, resources are either containers (spaces, sources, homes) or inside a container (folders, datasets), therefore